My Little Pony: The Movie (2017 film)

 My Little Pony: The Movie is a 2017 animated musical high fantasy film, directed by Jayson Thiessen and based on the animated television series My Little Pony: Friendship Is Magic by Lauren Faust.

-The film features the show's regular voice cast of Ashleigh Ball, Andrea Libman, Tabitha St. Germain, Tara Strong, and Cathy Weseluck, along with Uzo Aduba, Emily Blunt, Kristin Chenoweth, Taye Diggs, Michael Peña, Zoe Saldaña, Liev Schreiber and Sia.
-The film follows the flying unicorn Twilight Sparkle, her five pony friends – collectively known as the "Mane Six" – and her dragon friend and assistant Spike on a quest to save their home of Equestria from an evil conqueror.
+The film features the show's regular voice cast of Ashleigh Ball, Andrea Libman, Tabitha St. Germain, Tara Strong and Cathy Weseluck, along with Uzo Aduba, Emily Blunt, Kristin Chenoweth, Taye Diggs, Michael Peña, Zoe Saldaña, Liev Schreiber and Sia.
+The film follows the flying unicorn Twilight Sparkle, her five pony friends—collectively known as the "Mane Six"—and her dragon friend and assistant Spike on a quest to save their home of Equestria from an evil conqueror, the Storm King.

 My Little Pony: The Movie was produced by Hasbro's Allspark Pictures and animated at DHX Media's Vancouver division, using traditional animation created using Toon Boom Harmony.
 The film premiered in New York City on September 24, 2017, and was released in the United States on October 6, by Lionsgate.
-It received generally negative reviews from critics, but was a box-office success, grossing $61 million against a production budget of $6M, and becoming Lionsgate's highest-grossing animated feature.
+It received mixed reviews from critics, but was a box-office success, grossing $61.3 million worldwide against a production budget of $6.5 million and becoming Lionsgate's highest-grossing animated feature to date.

 Plot

 The ponies of Equestria prepare for their first Friendship Festival, overseen by Princess Twilight Sparkle in Canterlot.
 The festivities are interrupted by an army of monsters commanded by the Unicorn Tempest Shadow, who is ordered by her superior, the Storm King, to capture Equestria's princesses and Twilight and empower his mystical staff with their magic in exchange for restoring her broken horn.
-Tempest uses magical orbs to petrify Twilight's fellow princesses and mentors Princess Celestia, Princess Luna, and Princess Cadence but Twilight escapes with her six friends: Pinkie Pie, Rainbow Dash, Rarity, Applejack, Fluttershy, and the dragon Spike.
+Tempest uses magical orbs to petrify Twilight's fellow princesses and mentors Princess Celestia, Princess Luna and Princess Cadance but Twilight escapes with her six friends: Pinkie Pie, Rainbow Dash, Rarity, Applejack, Fluttershy and Spike.

 Following incomplete instructions from Celestia, Twilight and her friends set out to find the "queen of the hippo" beyond Equestria.
 They arrive at the desert city of Klugetown, where they accept an offer by a con artist feline named Capper to escort them to the "hippos", unaware that he intends to sell them to local mob boss Verko as to settle a debt he owes to him.
-As Capper begins to develop a genuine friendship with them, Twilight discovers an atlas that reveals the "hippos" to be hippogriffs.
+As Capper begins to develop a genuine friendship with them, Twilight discovers a map that reveals the "hippos" to be hippogriffs.
 Just as they're about to leave, Verko arrives to buy them, exposing Capper's treachery.
 When Tempest arrives in pursuit of Twilight, the group evades her aboard a delivery airship run by birdlike pirates led by Captain Celaeno, whom Rainbow Dash persuades to take them to the hippogriffs' kingdom on Mount Aris.
 However, she accidentally gives their location away to Tempest with a Sonic Rainboom, forcing the group to reach Mount Aris in a makeshift hot-air balloon.